adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

     - Azure Data Factory
     - Role assignment granting the participant resource group contributor access and Storage Blob Data Contributor access
     - Role assignment granting the Azure Data Factory resource group contributor and Storage Blob Data Contributor access

 <div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>

+## :gear: Optional SAP Test Environment Setup

+The below instructions require subscription-level owner role and will take 3-4 hours to complete with the appropriate access.

+1. Get an SAP user number (SUSER) and password to be used to access the instances in SAP CAL.
+SAP CAL is a 30-day trial SAP system after which a valid license needs to be deployed.
+Generally, SUSERs are managed by a local SAP Basis Team.

+2. Go to the GitHub repository [MCW-SAP-plus-extend-and-innovate-with-Data-and-AI]("https://github.com/microsoft/MCW-SAP-plus-extend-and-innovate-with-Data-and-AI/blob/main/Hands-on lab/Before the HOL - SAP plus extend and innovate with Data and AI.md#task-2-create-an-sap-cloud-appliance").

+3. Navigate to [./Hands-on lab/Before the HOL – SAP plus extend and innovate with Data and AI.md]("https://github.com/microsoft/MCW-SAP-plus-extend-and-innovate-with-Data-and-AI/blob/main/Hands-on lab/Before the HOL - SAP plus extend and innovate with Data and AI.md#task-2-create-an-sap-cloud-appliance") file and complete only the below sections to ensure you have an SAP test environment ready for the event.

+  a.
+Task 2: Create an SAP Cloud Appliance
+  b.
+Task 3: Deploy the Azure Resources

+<div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>